View all incidents

 The suspect on foot was apprehended and taken to custody after being treated by some minor wounds, however the male who was trapped in the car was taken to hospital with severe life changing injuries, and is likely to be in hospital for an extended period of time.

-The following is a statement from Sam.B, and Traffic Officer who was on the pursuit: "Myself, RTPC and AFO were chasing down a suspect who was involved in a stabbing earlier that day.
+The following is a statement from Sam.B, a Traffic Officer who was on the pursuit: "Myself, RTPC and AFO were chasing down a suspect who was involved in a stabbing earlier that day.
 After a lengthy pursuit we had used our stingers (Also known as a spike deflation device), the vehicle was spiked, and the air was let out the tyres when the vehicle veered off to the right and went down a hill into the water.
 One out of the two in the wreck got out and ran from the vehicle, believed to be with a knife, so police units with the help of the dog team chased after him.
 Within a matter of minutes, we had our colleges from the London ambulance service and the London Fire Brigade turn up.
 The Fire Service with the help of the London Ambulance Services special team called HART extracted the male from the vehicle and treated him."